-(i) Base salary also includes benefits in kind.

-(ii) The amount of the annual bonus is based on WPD's financial performance, the reliability of the electricity network, and other factors.

-(iii) As a result of changes in tax applicable to UK pensions, two of the executive directors have resigned as active members of the Electricity Supply Pension Scheme ("ESPS" - Note 25).
+- (i) Base salary also includes benefits in kind. - (ii) The amount of the annual bonus is based on WPD's financial performance, the reliability of the electricity network, and other factors. - (iii) As a result of changes in tax applicable to UK pensions, two of the executive directors have resigned as active members of the Electricity Supply Pension Scheme ("ESPS" Note 25).
 Thus WPD no longer contributes for ongoing service to the ESPS in respect of these executive directors.
 Instead and subject to their service contract, WPD pays cash compensation to them individually equivalent to the value of WPD's contribution into the ESPS that would have been made had they remained active members (as determined by external actuaries).
-The remaining two executive directors are accruing ESPS service and WPD is contributing for ongoing service.

-(iv) Under a long term incentive plan, the executive directors were granted phantom stock options.
+The remaining two executive directors are accruing ESPS service and WPD is contributing for ongoing service. - (iv) Under a long term incentive plan, the executive directors were granted phantom stock options.
 The option price is set at the quoted share price of WPD's parent in the US, PPL Corporation, at the date the phantom options were granted.
 Options outstanding may be exercised during fixed periods and the gain is payable through the payroll.
 The values above include any payments made to the executive directors in respect of gains in value of phantom options exercised in the year.
-None of the executive directors was granted new options in either year; none of the executive directors exercised options (2019: two).
-In addition, the executive directors receive annually a grant of PPL Corporation shares which cannot generally be accessed for three years; a number of these shares is dependent on the achievement of certain criteria at PPL.
-The value of the shares granted in the year is shown within this line.

-(v) The independent UK non-executive directors are entitled to fees as determined by the appropriate Board.
-No emoluments are paid to US based non-executive directors, who are officers of PPL, in respect of their services as directors to the WPD Group.

-(vi) During the year, four executive directors (2019: five) were members of the defined benefit ESPS.

-(vii) Following the passing of WPD's previous Chief Executive officer in November 2018, based on contractual obligations, an accrual of £9.4m was booked in the prior year with payment to the estate made in the current year in relation to death in service benefit.
+None of the executive directors were granted new options in either year; none of the executive directors exercised options (2019: two).
+In addition, the executive directors receive annually a grant of PPL Corporation shares which cannot generally be accessed for 3 years; the pay-out value of some these shares is dependent on the achievement of certain performance criteria which may or may not be met and thus the final value may be considerably less.
+The value of the shares granted in the year is shown within this line. - (v) The independent UK non executive directors are entitled to fees as determined by the appropriate Board.
+No emoluments are paid to US based non-executive directors, who are officers of PPL, in respect of their services as directors to the WPD Group. - (vi) During the year, four executive directors (2019: five) were members of the defined benefit ESPS. - (vii) Following the passing of WPD's previous Chief Executive officer in November 2018, based on contractual obligations, an accrual of £9.4m was booked in the prior year with payment to the estate made in the current year in relation to death in service benefit.